Meet the New Generation of Sidewalk Socialists - Once elected, how do socialists govern?

 Mike Parker, a steering committee member of RPA, says part of their success is bringing new people into the coalition—including city workers who will staff the programs.
 While having a majority on City Council is valuable, “We recognize that we also have to win a majority in the community on the issues.”

+"We're trying to show people what's possible in a majority-socialist governed city," says Huang.

-The slate is skillfully linking big-picture issues like the Green New Deal with stormwater surges and urban tree canopies, and putting the nitty-gritty of pedestrian safety and traffic enforcement in context of criminalization and climate resilience.
-(Somerville’s primary is September 14.
-Results were not available at press time.)
+In addition to calling for stronger tenant protections and police accountability, the "Somerville for All" slate is skillfully linking big-picture issues like the Green New Deal with stormwater surges and urban tree canopies, and putting the nitty-gritty of pedestrian safety and traffic enforcement in context of criminalization and climate resilience.

 That belies a supposed conflict between the pragmatic and the political.
 “Are you focused on fixing roads and potholes, or are you ignoring that stuff and just focusing on big issues that you really can’t control?” says Ewen-Campen.
 “That’s just never how I’ve seen it.”